 Section # Section Title Brief Description Profile The profile section asks you to provide certain demographic and contact information.
 The profile section can be accessed and updated anytime throughout the year by logging into the Survey Dashboard with your hospital's security code.
 1 Basic Hospital Information The first section asks you to provide information about your hospital's bed size and teaching status.
-2 Computerized Physician Order Entry (CPOE) der Salety standards, and is designed to determine your nospital's use of 3 Evidence-Based Hospital Referral (EBHR) The third section is one of The Leapfrog Group's original quality and safety standards, and is designed to determine your hospital's performance on nationally endorsed quality of care measures for four high-risk surgical procedures.
+2 Computerized Physician Order Entry (CPOE) The second section is one of The Leapfrog Group's original quality and safety standards, and is designed to determine your hospital's use of CPOE to prevent medication errors.
+3 Evidence-Based Hospital Referral (EBHR) The third section is one of The Leapfrog Group's original quality and safety standards, and is designed to determine your hospital's performance on nationally endorsed quality of care measures for four high-risk surgical procedures.
 This section is not applicable to pediatric hospitals.
 4 Maternity Care The fourth section is designed to demonstrate your hospital's performance on nationally endorsed maternity measures of care for normal and high-risk deliveries.
 5 ICU Physician Staffing (IPS) The fifth section is one of The Leapfrog Group's original quality and safety standards, and is designed to determine whether or not patients in ICUs are cared for by physicians certified in critical care.
-6 Safe Practices Score (SPS) The sixth section is one of The Leapfrog Group's original quality an safety standards, and is designed to determine a hospital's adherence to eight of the thirty-four National Quality Forum's safe practices.
+6 Safe Practices Score (SPS) The sixth section is one of The Leapfrog Group's original quality and safety standards, and is designed to determine a hospital's adherence to eight of the thirty-four National Quality Forum's safe practices.
 7 Managing Serious Errors The seventh section is designed to demonstrate your hospital's performance in preventing hospital-acquired infections and other conditions, as well as to evaluate your hospital's Never Events policy.
 8 Bar Code Medication Administration The eighth section was new in 2015 and is designed to demonstrate your hospital's use of bar code medication administration to prevent medication errors.
 9 Readmission for Common Acute Conditions The ninth section is designed to demonstrate your hospital's performance on six readmission measures collected and reported by the Centers for Medicare and Medicaid Services.
 Responses for this section are pre-populated in the online survey tool.
 This section is not applicable to pediatric hospitals.